 Born in Swardeston in 1865, Nurse Cavell went on to become a pioneer of professional nursing training in Brussels and she nursed soldiers from both sides during the war in occupied Belgium.
 For nine months she worked with the Belgian underground resistance to shelter over 200 Allied soldiers, helping them escape to neutral Holland.
 For this she was shot by German soldiers on 12 October 1915.

-On the night before her death her last words were: “Standing as I do in view of God and eternity, I realise that patriotism is not enough.
+The night before her execution, she famously said: “Standing as I do in view of God and eternity, I realise that patriotism is not enough.
 I must have no hatred or bitterness for anyone.”

 Nurse Cavell’s body was returned to England in May 1919 and, following a funeral in Westminster Abbey, her body was brought home to Norfolk and laid to rest at Life’s Green, next to the Cathedral’s St Saviour’s Chapel which was built as a memorial to Norfolk’s fallen in the First World War.